ZhenchangMin/Data-Structures-and-Algorithms/In-school lessons/lec5.md

 Which one to swap?
 The one with bigger value, becuase it needs to be bigger than its brother after being the root of the tree.
 ![binaryheap](image/lec5/5.png)
 ![binaryheap](image/lec5/6.png)
-And we repeat these actions until the item is no smaller than its children.
+And we repeat these actions until the item is no smaller than its children or it becomes a leaf.
 ![binaryheap](image/lec5/7.png)

+### Application of Heaps: Priority Queue
+Use binary hep to implement priority queue:
+- Add(item): HeapInster(item)
+- Remove(): HeapExtractMax()
+- UpdatePriority(item, val)

+All these operations finish within $O(lgn)$ time

+### Application II: HeapSort
+It is very simple to getMax in heap and rather simple to remove it.
+Input a random array, generate one MaxHeap using the array, and we do HeapExtractMax many times and keep a copy of it, getting a sorted array.

+Time complexity: $O(nlgn)$

+How to BuildMaxHeap using an array?
+- Start with empty, call HeapInsert n times?
+Obviously this is okay, but it costs much time($O(nlgn)$).
+- Use a dividing approach: keep merging smaller heaps into larger ones, until one single heap remains.
+After every merging, check if all parents are bigger than children, and swap if not.